mathworks-ref-arch/license-manager-for-matlab-on-aws/README.md

 Before starting, you need:

-- An Amazon Web Services™ (AWS) account with required permissions.
+- An Amazon Web Services&reg; (AWS) account with required permissions.
 To see what is required, look at the [example policy](example-iam-policy.json).

 - An SSH Key Pair for your AWS account in your chosen region.
 Create an SSH key pair if you do not already have one.
 For instructions [see the AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

-- A valid MathWorks™ license.
+- A valid MathWorks&reg; license.
 For more information on how to configure your license for cloud use, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).

 - To be an administrator of the network license that you want to use.